vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sat May 23 04:50:49 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sun May 24 05:11:20 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER